 Originally from Canada, I left in 1990 and taught English in Japan for three years, then came to NZ as a backpacker.
 As fate would have it I met a Kiwi sheep farmer and have been here in Southland now for 28 years!

 In the early 2000s I worked toward qualifications in yoga and psychotherapy and studied the works of pioneering psychotherapist Carl Jung.
 In 2011 I finished a Master of Health Practice through AUT, specialising in psychotherapy and clinical supervision.

 The major influence for me to study psychotherapy was my own personal experience of healing as a client through the psychotherapeutic process.

-I've always been interested in that which exists beyond the material, physical world and believe that part of our mental wellness relies on having a meaningful relationship with our inner self.
-I'm drawn to metaphysics, transpersonal psychology, mindfulness and the influence of our unconscious on our conscious self.
-These interests led me to study to become a yoga teacher and to study the works of Carl Jung.
+That which exists beyond the material, physical world has always interested me and I believe our mental wellness relies on having a meaningful relationship with our inner world.
+This means I'm drawn to metaphysics, transpersonal psychology, intersubjectivity, mindfulness, the influence of our unconscious on our conscious self and neuroscience.

-So that’s a bit about me.
-'You' are my welcome visitor.
+You are my welcome visitor.
 I wonder what it is that's brought you here...